great smoky mountains national park

 Mount Rainier National Park is located in western Washington state about 90 miles southeast of Seattle.
 The big attraction in the park is of course, Mount Rainier.
 It is still considered an active volcano even though it is encased in 35 square miles of snow and ice.

-At 14,410 feet, Mount Rainier is the most prominent peak in the Cascade Range.
-It dominates the landscape of a large part of western Washington State.
+At more than 14,400 feet, Mount Rainier is the tallest peak in the Cascade Mountains Range.
+It completely fills the landscape of a large part of the western part of Washington State.

-Mount Rainier National Park is open all year, but access is limited in winter.
+The National Park is open all year, but most roads are very limited access in winter time.

 The area known as Paradise inside the park is one of the snowiest places on earth and is certainly worthy of a winter visit.
 From November to late May expect to find 10 to 20 feet of snow on the ground.
 The last time we visited in 1993 we encountered 12 feet of snow at the end of May.

-Approximately 630" of snow falls in an average winter at Paradise--in the winter of 1971-72, Paradise established a world's record with 1122" of snow!
-That's more than 93 feet of snow in one season!
+Approximately 630 inches of snow falls in Paradise for an average winter.
+Amazingly, during the winter season of of 1971-72, Paradise set a world's record with 1122 inches of snowfall That's more than 93 feet of snow in one season!

 Mount Rainier National Park is really an incredible place and you can enjoy winter like conditions at higher elevations well into June.
 The scenery is impeccable, the wildlife is diverse, the plant life is gorgeous and the history is captivating.